Country Guide: American Samoa

 - Completed EPA-3520-1, DOT, HS-7 and Customs 7501 forms (vehicles previously owned and shipped from the USA by the returning importer)

-- For vehicles previously owned and shipped from the USA by the returning importer, the ownership names must match with the consignee of the shipment on the vehicle Title and Registration.
+- For vehicles previously owned and shipped from the USA by the returning owner of the goods, the ownership names must match with the consignee of the shipment on the vehicle title and registration.

 - In general vehicles that are 25 model years old and with the original drive train are exempt from EPA / DOT regulations.